Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Ponte di Rialto

-A visit to Venice literally cannot include the Rialto Bridge.
+A day trip to Venice literally cannot include the Rialto Bridge.
 It hovers over the main canal like the most beautiful piece of history you’ve ever seen.
 It is the link between the sestieri of San Marco and San Polo.
 Look closely as you approach, you might just see the relief of St. Mark scored into this 15th-century masterpiece.

 The one downside to this spot is its popularity.
 If you go at any point during the day, you’ll be fighting to get a photo without a dozen other people in it.
 My friend and I woke up for a sunrise photoshoot around the city and our first port of call was Rialto Bridge.
 Even at sunrise, there were people milling about.
 But it was far more peaceful, and the soft pinks and oranges of early morning light that dusted the grand canal was worth the missed sleep.